 Don't worry, below you have a price list of all types of cruises in New York so you know exactly which option you can choose according to your budget.

 Hudson River Cruise Prices

-The price of a cruise on the Hudson River ranges from 30 ¤ to 180 ¤ at Hellotickets, depending on the itinerary, the type of boat and the duration of the itinerary.
+The price of a cruise on the Hudson ranges from 30 ¤ to 180 ¤ on Hellotickets, depending on the itinerary, the type of boat and the duration of the itinerary.

-For example, the cheapest one lasts an hour and a half and for just over 30 Euros will take you to see the Brooklyn Bridge and the south of Manhattan and can go as far as Midtown, so you will get a closer look at the Empire State Building.
+For example, the cheapest one lasts an hour and a half and for just over 30 Euros will take you to see the Brooklyn Bridge and southern Manhattan and can go as far as Midtown, so you will get a closer look at even the Empire State Building.

-The most expensive, which costs 180 Euros, is a VIP experience aboard a fully glazed luxury boat that lasts 3 hours and will take you around Manhattan and the Statue of Liberty, all while being served an authentic gourmet dinner to the rhythm of live music and under the light of the stars.
+The most expensive, which costs about 160 Euros, is a VIP experience aboard a fully glazed luxury boat that lasts 2 and a half hours and will take you around Manhattan and the Statue of Liberty, all while being served a buffet style dinner to the rhythm of live music and under the light of the stars.
 A celebrity's dream.

 Price comparison table